kevindigo/quests-of-zeus/backlog.md

 == Code improvement ==

+- Switch GameManager to be the top level, rather than Controller
+  - This doesn't seem possible, because Controller interacts with document, which doesn't exist during unit tests
 - Put all the map navigation in one place
 - Should ship loading rules enforcement all be in one place?
   - Currently, duplicate and full ship are in player, but